Overview

 Dissociative symptoms may involve the following:

-• Presence of two or more distinct identities or personality states: In DID, each alter, part, or state has its own way of perceiving, relating to, and thinking about the environment and self.
+• Presence of two or more distinct identities or personality states: In dissociative identity disorder, each alter, part, or state has its own way of perceiving, relating to, and thinking about the environment and self.
+This involves "switching" to other identities.

-• Amnesia: Individuals with DID may experience gaps in memory about personal life information or past traumatic events.
+• Amnesia: Individuals with dissociative identity disorder may experience gaps in memory about life information or past traumatic events.
 Dissociative amnesia is not ordinary forgetfulness and can include forgetting skills or learned information.

 • Depersonalization and derealization: Depersonalization and derealization are experiences of being detached from oneself, observing one’s actions from an outside perspective, or sensing that one’s environment or other people are not real.